kimdiep/birthday_greeter_app/README.md

 The MVC framework, `Sinatra` will be used to build a simple web app.
 Ruby will be used as the programming language and HTML in Sinatra views for the user interface.

+As a final step, I would like to explore options for hosting my web app.

 ## Code Style